 - Anaprox and Naprosyn (naproxen)

 - Fragmin (dalteparin)

 - Coumadin (warfarin)

-Curcumin supplements may not be safe for you if you have problems with your gallbladder, iron-deficiency anemia and infertility issues.
+Curcumin supplements may not be safe for you if you have problems with your gallbladder, iron-deficiency anemia, and infertility issues.
 Ask your doctor before using any supplements if you suffer from these health conditions and are on any medications, especially those named above.
 Moreover, do not discontinue your conventional treatment without consulting them.

-Some people taking turmeric in higher doses may experience
+Some people taking turmeric in higher doses may experience these side effects.

 The U.S. Food and Drug Administration (FDA) does not regulate supplements the way it regulates medicines.
 The concentration of curcumin may not be the same in all brands of curcumin supplements.
 Hence, you should be cautious while selecting a particular brand.
 Buy from a reliable brand or a brand that you trust.